Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

 such that when $X$ is a perfectoid space over $\Spa(K)$, the small $v$-sheaf $X^\diamond$ coincides with the representable sheaf for the tilt $X^\flat$.

 Moreover, the restriction of this functor to the subcategory of seminormal rigid spaces gives a fully faithful embedding:

-\end{proposition} Here we remark that every perfectoid space is seminormal.
+\end{proposition} Here we remark that every perfectoid space is seminormal (\cite[Theorem 3.7.4]{KL16}).

-We can also define the ``topological structure on $X^\diamond$": in \cite{Sch17}, 10.1, Scholze defines the concept of being open, \'etale and finite \'etale for a morphism between two pro-\'etale sheaves over $\Pd$.
+We can also define the ``topological structure on $X^\diamond$": in \cite{Sch17}, 10.1, Scholze defines the concept of being open, \'etale and finite \'etale for a morphism of pro-\'etale sheaves over $\Pd$.
 In particular, for each small $v$-sheaf $X^\diamond$ coming from an adic space, we can define its small \'etale site $X^\diamond_\et$.
-Those morphisms between small $v$-sheaves are compatible with morphisms of adic spaces, and we have \begin{proposition}[\cite{Sch17}, 15.6] For each $X\in \RK$, the functor $Y\mapsto Y^\diamond$ induces an equivalence of small \'etale sites:
+Those morphisms between small $v$-sheaves are compatible with maps of adic spaces, and we have \begin{proposition}[\cite{Sch17}, 15.6] For each $X\in \RK$, the functor $Y\mapsto Y^\diamond$ induces an equivalence of small \'etale sites:

 where the site on the left is the small \'etale site of the rigid space $X$ defined in \cite{Hu96}. \end{proposition} This generalizes the tilting correspondence of perfectoid spaces between characteristic $0$ and characteristic $p$.